Kaká: Return to AC Milan

 Milan confirmed that Kaká would join the club on 2 September 2013 from Real Madrid on a free transfer with only performance-related incentives owed to Madrid; after agreeing to personal terms, he signed a two-year contract.
 Kaká's contract was worth €4 million net per year and he was given the number 22 shirt, the same number he wore for Milan during his first spell.
 He was also made the vice-captain upon his arrival.
 He captained Milan in his debut for his second spell, taking the armband from goalkeeper Marco Amelia in a match against Chiasso.

 Kaká tore his left adductor muscle during his first competitive appearance, deciding not to accept any wages from Milan whilst he regained fitness.
 He made his return for Milan on 19 October after coming on as a 76th-minute substitute in a 1–0 home victory against Udinese.
 In his next match, on 22 October, Kaká assisted Robinho in the 1–1 home draw against Barcelona in the Champions League.
 His first goal, described by ESPN as "a sensational curling shot from the edge of the area into the top right-hand corner," opened the scoring in a 1–1 home draw at San Siro to Lazio on 30 October.
 On 7 January 2014, Kaká scored his 100th goal for Milan by an opening goal in a match against Atalanta; he later went on to score another goal 30 minutes later.
 On 11 March he scored a goal against Atlético Madrid in Vicente Calderón Stadium, this goal made him the last player to score against Atlético Madrid at Vicente Calderón for three seasons in knockout phase until Isco scored against them in 2016–17 UEFA Champions League semi final.
 On 29 March 2014, Kaká scored twice in a 3–0 win against Chievo, his 300th match for Milan.

-In June 2014, it was reported that Kaká had entered into advanced discussions with Orlando City to join the team in January 2015 when they enter Major League Soccer (MLS).
+In June 2014, it was reported that Kaká had entered into advanced discussions with Orlando City SC to join the team in January 2015 when they enter Major League Soccer (MLS).

 On 30 June 2014, Kaká had his Milan contract terminated through mutual consent despite having a year remaining, by activating a release clause as a result of the team not qualifying for European competitions.

 Orlando City

-Kaka joined future MLS franchise Orlando City as their first Designated Player.
+Kaká joined future MLS franchise Orlando City as their first Designated Player.
 He stated that he had "always" wanted to play in the United States, and cited the Brazilian owner Flávio Augusto da Silva as a reason for signing.
-Until Orlando entered the league in 2015, Kaká was loaned to his first club São Paulo, which he called "really satisfying."
+Until Orlando entered the league in 2015, Kaká was loaned to his first club São Paulo, which he called "really satisfying".

 By signing for Orlando City, Kaká became the highest-paid player in MLS history, with a base salary of US$6.6 million per year, and with a guaranteed compensation of $7.2 million per year.